LLNL/Juqbox.jl/README.md

 package; after that, the package will remember to use MKL when building and updating.

 ### Note: Ipopt.jl license
-Juqbox.jl uses the Julia package Ipopt.jl for optimizating control functions.
+Juqbox.jl uses the Julia package Ipopt.jl for optimizing control functions.
 That package is released under the MIT Expat License and provides Julia bindings to the Ipopt library, which is released under the Eclipse Public License.